 Do Cats Like Sunflower Seeds?

 More often than not, cats go crazy for sunflower seeds.
 Cats need high amounts of protein and fat, so it’s reasonable that your cat would be attracted to this high-protein, high-fat seed.
-Cat’s flavor preferences can differ, so you’ll have to offer it to your cat for a definitive answer.
+A cat’s flavor preferences can differ, so you’ll have to offer it to your cat for a definitive answer.

 When Is It Bad To Feed Your Cat Sunflower Seeds?